wtrocki/ts-client-atlas/client/MaintenanceWindowsApi.md

 # **deferMaintenanceWindow**
 > void deferMaintenanceWindow()

 Defers the maintenance window for the specified project.
-To use this resource, the requesting API Key must have the Project Atlas Admin role.This resource doesn't require the API Key to have an Access List.
+Urgent maintenance activities such as security patches can't wait for your chosen window.
+MongoDB Cloud starts those maintenance activities when needed.
+After you schedule maintenance for your cluster, you can't change your maintenance window until the current maintenance efforts complete.
+The maintenance procedure that MongoDB Cloud performs requires at least one replica set election during the maintenance window per replica set.
+Maintenance always begins as close to the scheduled hour as possible, but in-progress cluster updates or unexpected system issues could delay the start time.
+To use this resource, the requesting API Key must have the Project Owner role.

 ### Example